codemeasandwich/redux-auto/README.md

 ## How

-You Redux-Auto was create to work with Webpacks.
+Redux-Auto was create to work with Webpacks.

 Steps:

 1) Create a folder to represent your store
+	* This is where the data, logic & flow control of the application lives.
+This can be named whatever, just point to it with webpacks - require.context
-2) In this folder you will create folders to represent each attributes on the store
+2) In this folder you will create folders to represent each attribute on the store
+	* For example. the "user" folder will create an attribute of 'user'
+	* the JS files within the folder are **actions** that can be fired to change the share for user.
 3) Create an index.js file to set default values
 	* **export default** is catch all reducer function *(if an action cant be found)*
 	* export "before" & "after" function.
 Give lifecyclie functions